AntMele/Antonio-Anna-Mele-website/content/teaching/index.en.md

 Other good Quantum Information notes are those written by John Preskill, which can be found [here](http://theory.caltech.edu/~preskill/ph219/index.html#lecture).

+The book written by Nielsen & Chuang can be found [here](http://mmrc.amss.cas.cn/tlb/201702/W020170224608149940643.pdf).

-A great reference for Quantum Shannon Theory is the book of Mark Wilde, which can be found [here](https://arxiv.org/pdf/1106.1445.pdf).
+A good reference for Quantum Shannon Theory is the book of Mark Wilde, which can be found [here](https://arxiv.org/pdf/1106.1445.pdf).